We’ve teamed up with artist Aislinn Pentecost-Farren and ArtPhilly’s What Now: 2026 festival to look at our museum through a new lens.

 About From Our Forefathers

 From Our Forefathers is a series of tours through iconic Philadelphia museums to tell the history of the climate crisis.
-Pentecost-Farren guides participants through America’s outsized contribution to climate change through a sequence of encounters with objects that were present at the origins of the crisis, from Indigenous dispossession through the industrial revolution.
-She re-narrates existing exhibitions in museums around Philadelphia to reveal the unseen origins of climate change hidden within accepted historical narratives.
+Pentecost-Farren guides participants through America’s outsized contribution to climate change through a sequence of encounters with objects that were present at the origins of the crisis, from Indigenous dispossession through the Industrial Revolution.
+She re-narrates existing exhibitions at the Science History Institute, the Philadelphia Museum of Art, and the Independence Seaport Museum to reveal the unseen origins of climate change hidden within accepted historical narratives.
 From a stove made by enslaved ironworkers, to an oil painting of a steam turbine, Pentecost-Farren attempts to understand catastrophe by starting at the beginning.

 About the Artist

 Aislinn Pentecost-Farren is an artist and public historian.
 She reframes museum collections, historic buildings, and overlooked landscapes as starting points for sculpture, writing, and public interventions.
-Her practice infiltrates existing systems of cultural reproduction to reveal new narratives within established histories and explore hindsight, responsibility, and time.
+Her practice infiltrates existing systems of cultural reproduction to reveal new narratives within established histories and to explore hindsight, responsibility, and time.
+Pentecost-Farren is also the co-curator of our current Seeing Carbon ExhibitLab display.

 More events